-3. Issues and Problems
+4. Issues and Problems

 Now that the first full UK project grant funding from EPSRC has ceased, we are pursuing new funding for PDRAs so that we can complete a well-rounded and long-term package of atomistic modelling software in the next 5-6 years.
-In the UK, we currently have several small grants from the Mizutani Foundation, Leicester University Hospital, and the EPSRC.
-Unfortunately, EPSRC did not fund our application (September 2019) for the key expansion of our activities into novel areas of soft-matter modelling applications of X-ray and neutron scattering in the call "Collaborative Computational Projects: Community Building, Networking and Core Computational Science Support".
+In the UK, we have had small grants from the Mizutani Foundation, Leicester University Hospital, and the EPSRC.
+Unfortunately, EPSRC did not fund our networking application (September 2019) for the key expansion of our activities into novel areas of soft-matter modelling applications of X-ray and neutron scattering in the call "Collaborative Computational Projects: Community Building, Networking and Core Computational Science Support".
 We understand that we were close to being funded.
-We would welcome a clarification from EPSRC of how it might support future CCP-SAS activities.
+We are presently in discussion with EPSRC of the best way to proceed with future CCP-SAS activities.

-Attempts have been underway to get the CCP-SAS program suite up and running on the STFC SCARF cluster at the Rutherford Appleton Laboratory, as this exists in part to support UK Large-Facility Users.
-Our EPSRC Impact award was targeted at installing the GenApp and SASSIE packages on a HPC virtual machine at UCL, and we were successful in achieving this by the end of the EPSRC award.
-These installations on SCARF and at UCL will broaden CCP-SAS accessibility within the UK.
+As mentioned before, we have attempted to get the CCP-SAS program suite up and running on the STFC SCARF cluster at the Rutherford Appleton Laboratory, as this exists in part to support UK Large-Facility Users.
+Our EPSRC Impact award was targeted at installing the GenApp and SASSIE packages on an HPC virtual machine at UCL, and we were successful in achieving this by the end of the EPSRC award.
+These installations on SCARF and at UCL will broaden CCP-SAS accessibility within the UK, however the lack of EPSRC network grant funding (above) and the disruption caused by the pandemic has slowed progress on this front.